 Common Types of Personal Injuries

-Just like there are many kinds of personal injury cases, there are also many types of injuries that arise from those cases.
+Just like there are many kinds of injury cases, there are also many types of injuries that arise from those cases.
 The type of injuries a victim suffers will likely rely on what type of accident they experienced.

 The most common types of personal injuries are: